-Christopher M. Pepe is an associate in Weil’s Washington, D.C. office, and a member of the Firm’s Patent Litigation practice.
+Christopher M. Pepe is counsel in Weil’s Washington, D.C. office, and a member of the Firm’s Patent Litigation practice.
 He has represented clients in disputes in District Court, state court, and arbitration.
 Mr. Pepe also has experience in inter partes review proceedings before the United States Patent & Trademark Office, and in patent-related due diligence matters.

 Christopher has experience with a wide variety of technologies, including wireless communications, set-top boxes, internet advertising, messaging applications, gas turbines, mobile medical work stations, thermal imaging, and chemical coating formulations.
 He has been involved in all aspects of patent case management and trial preparation, including depositions, expert discovery, and witness preparation at trial.

 Recent matters that Mr. Pepe has been involved with include:

 - Mobile Telecommunications Technologies LLC v.
 Apple, Inc. (E.D.
 Tex.) – Counsel for Apple in a case involving seven patents relating to messaging technology.